kaumaron/Data_Science/README.md

 ## Grade Analysis
 As part of an interview for an administrative position at a charter school, I took a look at some sample grade data from a Math Test that was taken in September and December and analyzed the results.
 The [write up](https://github.com/kaumaron/Data_Science/blob/master/Grade_Analysis/Student%20Achievement.ipynb) is anonymized to obscure the names and classes of the students in the sample data set.

+## Graduate Map
+In order to allow future and current families at my current school explore which colleges and regions of the coutry graduates go to, I created an interactive map that includes the colleges and majors of graudates from 2009 to 2017.

+<iframe src="https://public.tableau.com/views/WhereMSDAGradsGoToCollege/MSDAGraduatesSchools?:showVizHome=no&:embed=true" width="100%" height="500"></iframe>